dalmo1991/superflexPy/doc/popular_models.rst

 ******************************

-All the elements belonging to the channel routing and to the lower zone are reservoirs that can be implemented extending the :code:`ODEsElement` class.
+All the elements belonging to the channel routing and to the lower zone are reservoirs that can be implemented by extending the class :code:`ODEsElement`.

 .. literalinclude:: popular_models_code.py
    :language: python